Groceries

 WHSmith offers a wide range of stationery items, including art & craft supplies

-Wilko offers many items at quite low prices, from stationery to bedding to toiletries
+Wilko offers many items at quite low prices online, from stationery to bedding to toiletries

-The Range is more accessible online since most shops are in retail parks, but offers a range of stationery, arts & craft and household items for fairly low prices.
+The Range is more accessible online since most shops are in retail parks but offers a range of stationery, arts and craft and household items for fairly low prices

 Bookshops